 Later in the Spring, Yambe returned for a second stay at The Art Depot.
 With a clearer focus for her project, she spent more time exploring the local area in relation tot he work she is creating.

-Yambe has been creating five sculptural walking staffs, each one representing an important ecological link in the region’s geological history: glacier, limestone, river, plant, and animal.
+Following her stays at The Art Depot, Yambe returned to her own studio and spent time creating five sculptural walking staffs, each one representing an important ecological link in the region’s geological history: glacier, limestone, river, plant, and animal.

-This July, Yambe will lead a procession of local North Yorkshire artists through the Yorkshire Dales.
-The path will trace the ancient movements of ice, water, and stone.
-The staffs are inspired by shakujo, Buddhist walking staffs used during travel and pilgrimage in ancient times.
-The five staff carrying figures will follow the order of the ecological succession they appeared in the landscape, connecting geological and human scales of time.
+In September 2023, Yambe lead a procession of local North Yorkshire artists through the Yorkshire Dales.
+The path traced the ancient movements of ice, water, and stone.
+The staffs were inspired by shakujo, Buddhist walking staffs used during travel and pilgrimage in ancient times.
+The five staff carrying figures followed the order of the ecological succession they appeared in the landscape, connecting geological and human scales of time.

-The procession will end in a meditation in nature where participants will reflect on questions of efficiency, sustainability, time, desire, and energy.
+Halfway through the procession, there was a meditation in nature where participants reflected on questions of efficiency, sustainability, time, desire, and energy.

 Yambe Tam is an artist and ordained Zen Buddhist creating contemplative experiences through sculpture, video games, and immersive installations.